May, 2005

 Several pieces show a negative audience response to the play, leaving the playwright to anguish over the difficulty of presenting politcal ideas.
 The inclusion of these behind-the-scenes reactions extends the boundaries of the exhibit to include the viewers' concerns -- one might relate to the playwright or the audience, or both.
 These reactions introduce the issue of artistic success and failure -- do either the play or art exhibit succeed at what they are attempting to accomplish?

-Click here to see a selection of art from beginning to end:
+Click here to see a selection of art from beginning to end: - stressed-out playwright

 - playwright's heroic ambition for the play